Showing posts with label Sculptures. Show all posts

 Tuesday, November 28, 2023

-Not without Chomley sculpture at Gasworks Art Park
+Not without Chomley sculpture at Gasworks Art Park - Part 1

 The City of Port Phillip issued this report on their Facebook page on November 27, 2023 -

 Someone has stolen part of the bronze sculpture ‘Not Without Chomley’, by artist Anne Ross from the grounds at Gasworks Arts Park.
 The sculpture is part of the City of Port Phillip Collection, purchased as a gift to the people of South Melbourne in 1991.
 We are asking for any information on the whereabouts of the single standing dog, in the hope that it is returned.
-The contact details for the City of Port Phillip can be found here

 The complete 'Not without Chomley' sculpture